angapov/ceph-systemd/README.md

 **ceph-systemd-service-generator.sh** is a systemd [generator](http://www.freedesktop.org/wiki/Software/systemd/Generators/) script which generates Ceph systemd unit files based on Ceph daemons present on current node.
 It supports multiple clusters on the same node, which generic init-script does not (see my [issue](http://tracker.ceph.com/issues/12466)) and for that it relies on correct OSD and Mon settings in {cluster}.conf.
 Unit files are based on https://github.com/ceph/ceph/tree/master/systemd with some dependency modifications.
+It adds more convenient and flexible way to operate a cluster than just plain unit files.
+It allows not to think about adding more units after adding more OSDs - script automatically detects changes in {cluster}.conf when we issue "systemctl daemon-reload" and creates needed unit files.

+The idea is simple - let "systemctl daemon-reload" do all the job for us.

 **How it works**:
 > 1. Removes everything like ceph*.service or ceph*.target under /usr/lib/systemd/system directory to ensure we are not using old services.